cloudfoundry/stembuild/README.md

 ## Vendoring

 Vendoring for this project is done using `dep`.
-To sync all the dependecies run
+To sync all the dependencies run
 ```
 dep ensure
 ```